engr101staff/engr101matlab/_sources/iteration/Exercises.rst

     - 0

-      - ``x`` is initialized to 0, but it's value is reassigned in the for loop.
+      - ``x`` is initialized to 0, but its value is reassigned in the for loop.
 Can you figure out what the final value assigned to ``x`` is?

     - 1